-The 5 villages of Cinque Terre: Corniglia, Manarola, Monterosso al Mare, Riomaggiore and Vernazza are located in the Liguria region and were added to the UNESCO World Heritage List in 1997.
-The five villages are connected by hiking trails inside the Cinque Terre National Park.
+The 5 villages of the Cinque Terre: Corniglia, Manarola, Monterosso al Mare, Riomaggiore and Vernazza are located in the Liguria region and were added to the UNESCO World Heritage List in 1997.
+The five villages are linked by hiking trails within the Cinque Terre National Park.

-You can visit the villages between March and November with a ferry service that travels between the 5 villages from La Spezia, Portovenere, Levanto, Deiva Marina, Moneglia and Portofino and the islet of Palmaria.
-Additionally, from May onwards, it is possible to sail from Nervi (Genoa), Camogli and Rapallo.
-Or you can travel by rail and with local bus services.
-The villages consist of a cluster of colorful houses that seem to cling to the rocks interspersed between vineyards, laid out on steep terraces rising from the sea.
-Cinque Terre is one of the most crowded tourist attractions in Italy, with more than 2 million tourists passing through each year.
+You can visit the villages between March and November by ferry from La Spezia, Portovenere, Levanto, Deiva Marina, Moneglia and Portofino to the island of Palmaria.
+From May, it is also possible to sail from Nervi (Genoa), Camogli and Rapallo.
+You can also travel by train and local bus services.
+The villages consist of a cluster of colourful houses that seem to cling to the cliffs, interspersed with vineyards on steep terraces rising from the sea.
+The Cinque Terre are one of the most popular tourist attractions in Italy, with more than 2 million tourists passing through each year.

-Monterosso al Mare is the largest village of the Cinque Terre, there is a small beach and many amenities such as cafés and restaurants.
-Vernazza is the only village that has an important source of income besides tourism: fishing, especially for anchovies.
-If you stop for a meal in the village I can recommend tasting the local specialty: Acciunghe alle Vernazzana, actually it will be difficult to avoid it.
-Corniglia is the only village that is not directly located on the seaside, but it is one of the most authentic villages.
-I can recommend a wine tasting from the surrounding vineyards.
-Manarola is tiny and at times it gets very, very crowded.
-Riomaggiore is my favorite village of the 5, a very colorful fishing village perched on a steep cliff.
+Monterosso al Mare is the largest of the Cinque Terre, with a small beach and many amenities such as cafes and restaurants.
+Vernazza is the only village that has an important source of income besides tourism: fishing, especially anchovies.
+If you stop for a meal in the village, I can recommend tasting the local speciality: Acciunghe alle Vernazzana, in fact it will be difficult to avoid them.
+Corniglia is the only village not directly on the sea, but it is one of the most authentic.
+I can recommend a wine tasting in the surrounding vineyards.
+Manarola is tiny and sometimes gets very, very crowded.
+Riomaggiore is my favourite of the 5, a very colourful fishing village perched on a steep cliff.
 It has some good restaurants overlooking the sea.Corniglia

-If you want to explore beyond the five villages check out this article about the most beautiful villages around Cinque Terre or this article about the vineyards of Cinque Terre.
-If you have time to spare, after your visit to Cinque Terre, take the boat to the beautiful abbey of San Fruttuoso on the Portofino peninsula.
-Learn more about lodging in this area in this article about recommended hotels near Portofino and Camogli.
+If you want to explore beyond the five villages, read this article about the most beautiful villages around the Cinque Terre or this article about the vineyards of Cinque Terre.
+If you have time, after visiting the Cinque Terre, take the boat to the beautiful abbey of San Fruttuoso on the Portofino peninsula.
+To find out more about accommodation in this area in this article about recommended hotels near Portofino and Camogli.

 When is the best time to visit Cinque Terre?